 Glenn Carroll, CPI

-Now, if that inspector’s mother were the one buying that home, would he have moved that piece of furniture?
-Absolutely he would.
-That’s the difference.
-It’s all about love and compassion for others.
-I view every single client as equal to my family.
-I will always try to “move the item.”
-That example is actually a real-life scenario that I experienced.
-The grandmother was shocked when I let her know that the panel had a major fire hazard that can be easily corrected.
-She told me that she had the home inspected only a year prior.
+That electric panel example is actually a real-life scenario that I experienced.
+The client was shocked when I let her know that the panel had a major fire hazard that can be easily corrected.
+She had her home inspected only a year prior.